Exploring Kents Cavern – tips on visiting with young kids

 - Baby changing facilities are in the disabled toilet

-Tips for visiting Kents Cavern with children
+Tips for visiting Kents Cavern with kids

 - There are a few steps inside the cavern, otherwise the whole walk can be done with a narrow pushchair.
 Wide pushchairs will struggle in some places and double buggies would not make it.
 On busy days a limited number of pushchairs are allowed in the cave at any one time.